hfxdanc/winbox/README.md

   `'rgba'`
   `$`

-- WinBox is coded to prefer the "default" Windows 7 Tahoma font it appears.
+- It appears that WinBox is coded to prefer the "default" Windows 7 Tahoma font.
 Wine (winehq runtime) provides a free alternative to the proprietary Microsoft typeface, but it seems to not provide proper kerning (text is improperly spaced).
 Font replacement handling in Wine will always use the original font  if it is available (cannot be substituted), therefore the build removes the Wine provided Tahoma font so that a user can replace it with an alternative.

-  The Fedora package `wine-tahoma-fonts` provides the WineHQ font, so if it is installed the font issue will appear.
+  The Fedora package `wine-tahoma-fonts` provides the WineHQ font.
+If it is installed the font issue will appear.
 Other Linux distributions may differ.

-  With **no** Tahoma font installed WinBox/Wine selects an alternative from the WineHQ defaults.
-Testing shows *Liberation Sans* being requested which renders acceptably.
+  During the initial flatpak run if an acceptable Tahoma font is found the install will skip to the final steps.

-  During the initial flatpak run a graphical window will display a list of  available fonts and allow one to be selected.
+  With **no** Tahoma font installed a graphical window will display a list of available fonts and allow one to be selected.
 The selection will be used to update the registry key `HKEY_CURRENT_USER\Software\Wine\Fonts\Replacements` or clear it if  `Auto` is selected.

+  Use of the `Auto` preset (recommended) has been tested to show WinBox/Wine will select the *Liberation Sans* font which renders acceptably.

 ##### Network

-- If you are not seeing any addresses in the "Neighbors" tab there may be a local firewall interfering with discovery.
+- If you are not seeing any addresses in the "Neighbours" tab there may be a local firewall interfering with discovery.
 On distributions using firewalld ...

+  `$ sudo firewall-cmd --permanent --add-port=5678/udp`
+  `$ sudo firewall-cmd --reload`

+##### Icons

+- If the "Terms and Conditions" are accepted the MikroTik icons contained in the WinBox application will be extracted and installed into the user's `~/.local/share/icons` directory.
+Gnome caches Appstream icons, but they will be refreshed on subsequent runs.
+If you wish to force the update ...

-  gtk-update-icon-cache -f -t /usr/share/icons/hicolor
+  `$ gtk-update-icon-cache -f -t ~/.local/share/icons/hicolor`
-  $ firewall-cmd --permanent --add-port=5678/udp
-  $ firewall-cmd --reload

 ### Build